Bounding causal effects with an unknown mixture of informative and non-informative missingness: Mixture missingness setting

 Finally, we define a naive target of inference as

 This quantity represents the difference in expected outcomes between treatment arms among uncensored individuals, averaged over the distribution of covariates $\bX$.
-It is the limit of a naive estimate of the ATE in a conditionally randomized setting where all censoring is assumed to be non-informative.
+It is the limit of a naive estimate of the ATE in a conditionally randomized setting where all missingness is assumed to be non-informative.
 That is, if $\P(U_I = 1) = 0$, then under additional assumptions (specified in Section~\ref{assumps}), we have $\Psitilde = \Psi_0$.
-However, in the presence of informative censoring, we generally have $\Psitilde \neq \Psi_0$.
+However, in the presence of informative missingness, we generally have $\Psitilde \neq \Psi_0$.